Technological and industrial history of 20th-century Canada: Architecture

-The PC Age (1980–2000)
+PC Age (1980–2000)

 Microelectronics became a part of everyday life during this period.
 The personal computer became a feature of most homes, and the microchip found its way into a bewildering variety of products from cars to washing machines.

-The microchip and digital computing
+Microchip and digital computing

 In 1977 the first commercially produced personal computers were invented in the US: the Apple II, the PET 2001 and the TRS-80.
 They were quickly made available in Canada.
 In 1980 IBM introduced the IBM PC.
 Microsoft provided the operating system, through IBM, where it was referred to as PC DOS and as a stand-alone product known as MS-DOS.
 This created a rivalry for personal computer operating systems, Apple and Microsoft, which endures to this day.
 A large variety of special-use software and applications have been developed for use with these operating systems.
 There have also been a multiplicity of hardware manufacturers which have produced a wide variety of personal computers, and the heart of these machines, the central processing unit, has increased in speed and capacity by leaps and bounds.
 There were 1,560,000 personal computers in Canada by 1987, of which 650,000 were in homes, 610,000 in businesses and 300,000 in educational institutions.
 Canadian producers of micro-computers included Ogivar, Sidus Systems, 3D Microcomputers, Seanix Technology and MDG Computers.
 Of note is the fact that these machines were based on digital technology, and their widespread and rapid introduction to Canada at the same time that the telephone system was undergoing a similar transformation would herald an era of rapid technological advance in the field of communication and computing.

 The laptop computer also appeared during these years and achieved notable popularity in Canada beginning in the 1990s.
 In 1981 the first commercially available portable computer, the Osborne 1, became available.
 Other models followed, including the Kaypro II in 1982, the popular Compaq Portable and Tandy Corporation TRS-80 Model 100 both in 1983, the IBM PC Convertible, 1986, the Macintosh Portable, 1989 and Power Book, 1991.
 The latter models in particular were popular with both professionals and consumers.

 In the 1970s and 1980s word processing, a method for "typing" documents using a keyboard linked to a computer and a video screen, was developed.
 Early machines were dedicated exclusively to this function and a notable Canadian contribution, the Superplus IV, produced by AES Data in Montreal in 1981, became widely popular.
 However, the rise of the personal computer and the invention of PC-compatible word processing software, such as WordPerfect in 1982 and Microsoft Word in 1983, made stand-alone word processors obsolete.
 Spreadsheet software also became popular for accounting purposes, notably Microsoft Excel, which was also introduced to the world and Canadian market in 1983.
 These new machines with their new software quickly dominated the market and became an almost universal feature of any Canadian office.